Fire and rescue services

 If you have an accident or become ill, you may need to be evacuated by air to Kenya or another country.
 Medical evacuation can be very expensive.

-There is an outbreak of Mpox in a number of countries in Africa, including Tanzania.
+There is an outbreak of mpox in a number of countries in Africa, including Tanzania.

 Mpox can be transmitted to humans through physical contact with an infectious person, infected animals or contaminated materials.